English, Math and Foreign Language Placement Testing

 Most freshman students are required take the placement test prior to registering for an English course or Math course.
 Students who have taken the Advanced Placement Program Exam and received College Board AP credit should consult with an academic advisor.
 Mandatory placement is in effect for all mathematics courses numbered MTH 115 through 127, 151, and 167 through 181.Students become eligible to take one of these courses by achieving a suitable score on the Math Placement Examination, or by passing the prerequisite course at Cleveland State University OR another university or community college.

-Transfer Students who have completed and received transfer credit for at least one three-credit hour course in Freshman English, or college level math courses will not be required to take Placement Examinations.
+Transfer Students who have completed and received transfer credit for at least one three-credit hour course in Freshman English, or college level math courses are not required to take Placement Examinations.
 They should consult with their academic advisor to select appropriate coursework based on transfer credit applicability.

 English as a Second Language (ESL)